morgvanny/javascript-hand-written-templates-v-000/README.md

 ## Summary

-We've walked through creating a very basic template for a blog comments section, starting with the problematic and unsustainable practice of editing HTMl directly and ending with a nicely modular way of collecting comment data and displaying it on our blog post in a predictable, repeatable way.
+We've walked through creating a very basic template for a blog comments section, starting with the problematic and unsustainable practice of editing HTML directly and ending with a nicely modular way of collecting comment data and displaying it on our blog post in a predictable, repeatable way.

 ## Resources